Fermat-ORG/fermat-framework/README.md

 While designing Fermat we tried to find the answer to the following questions:

-* How can we build a P2P network to interconnect all devices bwtween each other in a scalable way?
+* How can we build a P2P network to interconnect all devices between each other in a scalable way?
 * How do we get sure the communication is secure?
 * How do we build a Plug-ins Framework able to run on smart phones?
 * How do we make as much of the code portable to other every OS?